 If you choose to do A/B testing, before the test, you will receive a list of items we’ll change for the A/B test.
 During the test, you might see both versions of the webpage when you’re looking at the website as a user.
 After we conduct the test, we will send you a list of recommendations along with the data that supports the recommendations.

 For our analytics and A/B testing services, you can be as proactive as you would like.
 We would be more than happy to set up meetings to discuss what we’re doing to the webpages and options for optimizing your site.
 Additionally, we would be happy to walk you through the data and get your guidance on what you would like to see emphasized on various pages.

 How to Get Started

 To get started, simply fill out a service request form.
 All Apollo 2 websites are currently eligible for the service.
-Include any specifics for what testing you want done and what you’re hoping to get out of the testing.
-We offer this service to make users and admins happy.
+Include any specifics for what testing you want done and what you’re hoping to improve through testing.